Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Some nutrition experts think that the creatine cycle is not needed for building endurance in sports like long-distance running and cycling.

-However, we have worked with competitive athletes who had quite positive results from loading.
+However, I have worked with competitive athletes who have had quite positive results from loading.

-What you should do, though, is reduce the time spent in each phase and half the amounts of supplement intake as well.
+What you should do, though, is reduce the time spent in each phase and half the amount of supplement intake as well.

 2 - For Strength